 Patient leaflets and documents

-The Women’s Health counsellors are part of the team providing care in the Centre for Women’s Health.
-They offer emotional support for women accessing our midwifery services.
+Women’s Health Counsellors are part of the team providing care in The Centre for Women’s Health.
+We offer emotional support for women accessing the services of Maternity.

 Maternity services also offer a debrief service to discuss your care during pregnancy and birth.
 This is called Birth Conversations and can be arranged by emailing email@example.com.